-The graphic equalizer offers 31 standard ISO center frequency controls with Constant Q or Proportional Q filters, as well as adjustable filter bandwidth.
-The Flatten button returns all filters to nominal.
+The graphic equalizer offers 31 standard ISO center frequency controls with constant Q or proportional Q filters, as well as adjustable filter bandwidth.
+The flatten button returns all filters to nominal.
 Individual filters can be returned to nominal by pressing <Ctrl + Click> on the fader knob.
 A course EQ curve can be drawn quickly by left-clicking and dragging across the EQ frequency response display.
-Multiple graphic equalizers may be assigned to a Link Group so that their controls will track.
+Multiple graphic equalizers may be assigned to a link group so that their controls will track.

-Filter Type - This selects Proportional Q or Constant Q (default) filters.
-Constant Q filters have consistent Q/Bandwidth regardless of the amount of boost or cut.
+Filter Type - This selects proportional Q or constant Q (default) filters.
+Constant Q filters have consistent Q/bandwidth regardless of the amount of boost or cut.
 Proportional Q filters get narrower with increasing boost/cut.
 Differences in filter shapes can be observed on the frequency response display.

-Bandwidth - This sets the Bandwidth of the filters, from 1/4 octave to 1/2 octave (before Proportional Adjustment).
+Bandwidth - This sets the bandwidth of the filters, from 1/4 octave to 1/2 octave (before proportional adjustment).
 The default bandwidth is 1/3 octave.

-Link Group - Link Group to which this block is assigned, useful for stereo signals.
+Link Group - Link group to which this block is assigned, used for stereo signals.